idealparable/BibleQ/DidLazarusWriteJohn.md

   In this Caiaphas case, we can accept that it is indeed unlikely that Caiaphas knew the particular fisherman named John, in and of only his status as fisherman.

-  But we can't accept that the disciple known to Caiaphas "can't" be John simply because John is a fisherman, even if we grant that Caiaphas could only known him from his life prior to Jesus calling him or any such claim to near-fame, so back when he was just a random fisherman.
+  But we can't accept that the disciple known to Caiaphas "can't" be John simply because John is a fisherman, even if we grant that Caiaphas could only have known him from his life prior to Jesus calling him or any such claim to near-fame, so back when he was just a random fisherman.

   Because to accept that, we must accept that Caiaphas is the rare type of person who has no connections to any non-elite.